kebaldwi/ansible_lab_v1/LabGuide_Part2.md

 Let's focus on the tasks section of the playbook.

 There are 3 tasks that are very similar.
-Each uses the [ansible.builtin.template](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/template_module.html) module to render configuration based on the specified Jinja2 template.
+Each uses the [ansible.builtin.template](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/template_module.html) module to render the configuration based on the specified Jinja2 template.

 The first task, named Core Config Render, will render a config based on the template called [core_config.j2](templates/core_config.j2).
 The rendered configuration will be written to a file named after the host in the review_configs directory, such that the host 10.1.6.14, will result in a file called **10.1.6.14.config**.
 There is a new parameter in this task that we haven't seen before:  **when**.